ViennaMike/ChatterPi/README.md

 - GUI control panel for modifying the configuration parameters
 - Utility (via control panel) to maximize the volume of the audio files

+If you use ChatterPi, I'd live to hear about it.
+Post a comment on my blog: https://www.mcgurrin.info/robots/690/